Welcome to final article in the series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 - Ongoing motivation (recognize small successes, seek help and support, remind yourself of the disadvantages of staying the same, and the advantages of change).

-Use these tools ‘in-the-moment’ to derail habitual irrational thinking and establish an emotionally grounded state for rationally thinking.
+Use these in-the-moment tools to derail habitual irrational thinking and establish an emotionally grounded state for rational thinking.

 - Breathe: Take six long and slow deep breaths.
-Quiet the fight, flight, or freeze survival reflex mechanism of your brain.
+Quiet the fight, flight, freeze, or fawn survival reflex mechanism of your brain.